Do you remember the days before YouTube?

 (Download in PNG, PSD, and AI files – No form or email address required!)

-So, let’s get started with the first step - what those pixel sizes actually mean when making your YouTube banner.
+Unless you're ready for banner instructions and best practices for your channel art, let’s get started with the first step: What those pixel sizes actually mean when making your YouTube banner!

 If you are a visual person (like me!) this image will help: